xqteng/Re-seq_analysis/README.md

   -CHR CHR, --chr CHR   Chromosomes splited with "," e.g -CHR 1,2,3,4,5 -K K, --k K           your belief of the number of ancestral populations
 ```
+3.Example
+---
+#(1)-STAGE 1 is mapping+snp calling+vcf generate,You should prepare the reference genome and clean data in advance in the same catalogue
+<br>`python Re-seq_analysis --STAGE 1`
+#(2)-STAGE 2 is vcf filter,You can run it directly from the STAGE 1 results directory or bring your own unfiltered VCF file
+<br>`python Re-seq_analysis --STAGE 2 -MM 0.5 -MF 0.02`